AlexSp3/Basenumber.js/README.md

 dec.root(2, 10, 16);   // returns "3.298b075b4b6a5dffff8"
 ```
 ## Comparing numbers with different bases
 BaseNumber.js allows user to make comparisons between instances or variables.
-Although following examples show only integer numbers, *all comparing operation are also available for float numbers*:
+Although following examples show only integer numbers, *all comparing operations are also available for float numbers*:
 ### Checking equality:
 Call the `equalTo()` method to check equality between values.
 It has two parameters, second is optional.
 It can return true or false.
 ```JavaScript
 dec.equalTo(number[, base]);
 ```
-The `number` argument can be either a string/float variable or another BaseNumber instance.
+The `number` argument can be either a string/number variable or another BaseNumber instance.
 In case it´s a BaseNumber instance, `base` parameter would be equal to the number instance's `base`.
 E.g:
 ```JavaScript
 const dec = new BaseNumber(15);
 const hex = new BaseNumber("f", 16);